 Expense comes into play when you start adding computers and assorted computer peripherals to the equation.

-I hear people complain about scratches and other problems with CDs, but I’m thinking those people never dealt with stretched or broken tape from cassette tapes.
+I hear people complain about scratches and other problems with CDs.
+I think those people never dealt with stretched or broken tape from cassette tapes.
 Fishing tape from car cassette players was always a fun thing to do.
 I’m not familiar with the newer digital audio tape (DAT) format, but I would have to assume the same ordeal exists.

 Video technology has probably progressed faster and further than audio technology.
-In the early 80s, I had experiences with Laserdiscs (the same size as the vinyl records), compact electronic disks (a failed technology called CED — they used needles for audio and lasers for video), and video tape players.
-Amazingly, the video tape players (VHS format) are still available yet disappearing rapidly in favor of DVD and Blu-ray players of all kinds.
+In the early 80s, I had experiences with Laserdiscs (the same size as the vinyl records), compact electronic disks (another failed technology that used needles for audio and lasers for video), and video tape players.
+Amazingly, the video tape players (VHS format) are still available if you look hard enough.

 Of course, video tape media still exists.
-I see it still being used in cheap digital cameras as well as other devices including video surveillance systems.
-I don’t see movies on tape anymore although I’m sure they’re still available in a few video rental stores.
+I’ve seen it being used in cheap digital cameras as well as other devices including video surveillance systems.
+I don’t see movies on tape anymore although I’m sure they’re still available somewhere.

-While intended for one use or the other, the formats can be used for both.
-Digital video media (like DivX, AVI, and MP4) finds its way to CDs, while music collections find their way to DVDs.
+While intended for one use or the other, the formats are interchangeable.
+Digital video media (like DivX, AVI, and MP4) finds its way to CDs while music collections find their way to DVDs.
 One thing I’ve overlooked is the use of the media for video games.
-Various PlayStation consoles have used CD, DVD and Blu-ray media, I just can’t remember which is which.
+Various PlayStation consoles have used CD, DVD and Blu-ray media, I just can’t remember which one used which.
 I believe the X-Box consoles have used DVD and HD-DVD (Blu-ray won out, but some devices still call for the HD-DVD format).

-Since I’m not psychic, I can’t predict with any degree of accuracy when it comes to the digital media evolution and optical discs.
-Sony and Panasonic are planning a 300 GB Blu-ray format within the next three years.
-Those plans could be ruined if another, better format is invented before then.
+Since I’m not psychic, I can’t predict with any degree of accuracy when it comes to digital media evolution and optical discs.
+Sony and Panasonic were planning a 300 GB Blu-ray format by the end of 2015.
+So far, 128 gigabyte blu-ray discs are the largest available.

-Unless something drastic happens, optical discs will never replace the media used for fast data storage and retrieval like hard drives and such.
-Optical discs are fine for long-term digital media storage, but not for “real time” updating.
+Unless something drastic happens, optical discs will never replace the media used for fast data storage and retrieval like hard disk drives and solid-state drives.
+Optical discs are fine for long-term digital media storage, but not for “real-time” updating.